-A Road Trip in the Canadian Rockies
+A road trip in the Canadian Rockies

 Hop in, it is time to go on a road trip: let us tell you about the must-see places that you should stop at along the route through the Canadian Rocky Mountains between Vancouver and Calgary (another Edelweiss destination).
 Starting in Vancouver, we set off towards the north-east and a huge waterfall.
 From there, we take a dream-like road to a glacier, mountain lakes, and through Canada’s first national park – be sure to stop off for some short hikes.
 The route is just as worthwhile if you head westwards from Calgary.

-What a Roar
+What a roar

 The Helmcken Falls were discovered in 1913 during land surveys and are 600 km to the north-east of Vancouver.
 They got their name in memory of John S. Helmcken, a doctor who worked for the Hudson Bay Company.
 He is said to have never actually seen the 137-metre-high falls himself so be sure not to follow in his footsteps!
 The hike is only moderately difficult and perfectly doable.
 It takes about three hours from the car park within the Wells Gray Provincial Park.
 Start off through the woods, before continuing along the Murtle River.
 Not long after, you will already hear the roar of the water, soon to be followed by the spectacular view of Canada’s fourth highest waterfall.